 We want to hear from you!

-If you have any questions or require accessibility accommodation, please contact TTCFares@ttc.ca
+If you have any questions, or require accessibility accommodations, please contact TTCFares@ttc.ca

 5-Year Fare Policy

 The key objective is to develop a complete fare policy that considers all fare options from zero-fare to full-cost recovery.
 The work will identify policy goals such as equity, affordability, revenue and ridership.
 It will also identify limits and opportunities in the current fare structure that affect fare policy decision making.